arjunmenonx1/rust-kernel-module/README.md

 This is a basic template for an out-of-tree Linux kernel module written in Rust.

-This repo is a culmination of code from the following repo (additional documentation listed at the end):
+This repo is a culmination of code from the following repos (additional documentation listed at the end):

 1. https://github.com/Rust-for-Linux/rust-out-of-tree-module
 2. https://github.com/wedsonaf/linux